 - Allows for the separation of duties between database administrators, who manage only the individual Autonomous Database instances to which they are granted privileges, and fleet managers, who manage infrastructure resources and container databases.

-- An Autonomous Transaction Processing Database, which is a user database configured for a transactional workload.
+- An Autonomous Database.
 You can create multiple Autonomous Databases within the same container database.
 This level of the database architecture is analogous to the pluggable databases (PDBs) found in non-Autonomous Exadata systems.
+Your Autonomous Database can be configured for either transaction processing or data warehouse workloads.

 You must create the dedicated deployment resources in the following order: